 Available as an add-on subscription in: Enterprise, Performance, and Unlimited Editions.
-Requires purchasing Salesforce Shield.
-Available in Developer Edition at no charge for orgs created in Summer '15 and later.
+Requires purchasing Salesforce Shield or Shield Platform Encryption.
+Available in Developer Edition at no charge.

 Destroy Key Material

 Only destroy Shield Platform Encryption tenant secrets and key material in extreme cases where access to related data is no longer needed.
 Your key material is unique to your org and to the specific data to which it applies.
 Once you destroy key material, related data is not accessible unless you import previously exported key material.